 Natural Light and Views

 If you want to blend the outdoors and indoors, you have some amazing possibilities to explore with a bungalow.
 You can build an attached greenhouse that can be kept open during summers.
 Take a look at this Loughborough Lake project we just finished.
 We created an indoor-outdoor experience that makes you feel one with nature.
 We love how the backyard leads to the family’s private dock.
-Two story homes need to be sturdier, so you can’t really create the same effect.

 Maintenance and Cleaning